larsonjj/generator-neopolitan/README.md

 ```
 yo neopolitan:model mymodel
 ?
-Where would you like to create this model?: client/scripts/models
+Where would you like to create this model?: src/_scripts/models
-?
-Where would you like to create this model's test?: test/spec/models
 ```

 Produces:

 ```
-client/scripts/models/mymodel.js
-test/spec/models/mymodel.spec.js
+src/_scripts/models/mymodel.js
+src/_scripts/models/__tests__/mymodel.spec.js
 ```

 ### Collection